 Board and room can be obtained in private families for from \$2.50 to \$3.50 a week.
 Students renting rooms and keeping house can materially reduce the above amounts.
-There are flourishing students' boarding clubs at which excellent table board is furnished at the lowest possible cost.
 Rooms without board can be obtained for from 75 cents to \$1.50 a week.
-In all cases students will consult the president of the school in the choice of a boarding place.
+In all cases students will consult the president of the school.